 Christian weddings have their foundation in the steadfast love and faithfulness of God.
 Pastor Lori is happy to conduct wedding ceremonies for couples who are active in the life of the church, whether through service, worship, fellowship, or all of the above.
 If you are currently looking for a church home, and a Pastor to preside at your wedding, please visit one or more of PB UMC’s worship services; then you may feel free to contact Pastor Lori about your wedding plans.
 Here, as in all things, our welcoming statement is relevant:

-Pacific Beach United Methodist Church welcomes all people, regardless of age, race, gender identity, gender expression, marital status, physical condition, sexual orientation, ethnic background, immigration status, or economic situation.
+As a Reconciling Congregation, Pacific Beach United Methodist Church welcomes all people, regardless of age, race, gender identity, gender expression, marital status, physical condition, sexual orientation, ethnic background, immigration status, or economic situation.

 We are an equal opportunity congregation and our policies apply consistently to all.